-Human Immunodeficiency Virus (HIV) Infection - Exams and Tests
+HIV (Human Immunodeficiency Virus) Infection - Exams and Tests

-also may be tested for drug resistance when you are ready to begin treatment,
+also may be tested for drug resistance when:

-viral load numbers become detectable after not being detectable while on
+- You've been having treatment and your viral load numbers become detectable after not being detectable.

 How is AIDS diagnosed?